FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Résumé

 \subsection{Discussion}

 First up, the authors are thoroughly convinced that composite boxels have proven to be a valuable addition to many established FFT-based homogenization schemes.
 They allow for impressive computational savings in CPU time and memory (factor 2\,000 and beyond) at a modest -- if any -- sacrifice in accuracy.
 The accuracy was further improved by using the novel strategy for the normal detection from Section~\ref{sec:normal}.
 It leads to a reduction of approximately 30\% in the relative errors of the effective stress~$\ol{\fP}$ and its phase-wise counterparts $\ol{\fP}_\cvpm$ even for relatively smooth and simple microstructures.
 In the case of anisotropic boxels, more distinct improvements in the error were found.
 Surprisingly, in the presence of composite boxels, the number of DOF of the system seems to be the primary influence factor regarding the accuracy of the simulation even when pronounced boxel anisotropy is considered.
+A key advantage of non-equiaxed boxels is that pseudo-unidirectional fiber separation can be granted without growing the number of degrees of freedom of the problem while retaining accuracy.

-We think that this can leverage the simulations in certain fields, e.g., for discontinuous short fiber composites with pronounced aspect ratios (e.g., 50 and beyond) and pseudo unidirectional fiber orientation.
-We are also convinced that making the source code for the normals freely available \cite{github:combo:normal} could help in rendering composite voxels an attractive choice in academia and industry.
+We think that this can leverage the simulations in certain fields, e.g., for discontinuous short fiber composites with pronounced aspect ratios (e.g., 20 and beyond) and pseudo unidirectional fiber orientation.
+We are also convinced that making the source code for the normals freely available \cite{github:combo:normal} could help in rendering composite boxels an attractive choice in academia and industry.
 In the future, we are confident that more refined comparisons of the actual solution fields of ComBo and high resolution simulations will lead to further insights regarding accuracy and overall efficiency.